jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   - **water conservation order** has the meaning set out in section 200
   - **water permit** has the meaning set out in section 87(d)
   - **wetland** includes permanently or intermittently wet areas, shallow water, and land water margins that support a natural ecosystem of plants and animals that are adapted to wet conditions
+  - **wood processing activity** means the establishment, operation, or maintenance of a facility that— (a) specialises in the production of long-lived wood products, products derived from wood fibre, or wood-derived bioenergy, for example, the production of—
+      (i) sawn timber:
+      (ii) panel products (for example, veneer, plywood, laminated veneer, lumber, particle board, or fibreboard):
+      (iii) pulp, paper, and paperboard:
+      (iv) wood chips:
+      (v) bioproducts, chemicals, and materials; or
+    (b) provides for the storage of logs, processed wood products, or hazardous materials used in or produced by the operation of the facility
   - **working day** means a day of the week other than— (a) a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign’s birthday, Te Rā Aro ki a Matariki/Matariki Observance Day, and Labour Day; and
     (b) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday; and